Skip to content

 publisher-editor.js

-A Sounding suite should look like a well-organized product codebase that happens to use Sounding.
+A Sounding suite should look like a well-organized product codebase that uses Sounding.

 All open source projects are released under the MIT License.